-Overseas investors (whether individuals or corporate entities with 25% or more overseas control) need government consent under the Overseas Investment Act 2005 which has recently been amended by the Overseas Amendment Act 2018 - and the Overseas Investment Regulations 2011 (together, 'OIA'), when acquiring "sensitive" land, or any other asset for consideration of more than NZ\$100 million.
-As of 22 October 2018, residential land in New Zealand is automatically 'sensitive' land requiring consent, which is effectively restricted to people who are actually resident in New Zealand and will live in that property.
-Certain consent exemptions apply to Australian and Singaporean investors.
+Overseas investors (whether individuals or corporate entities with more than 25% overseas control) need government consent under the Overseas Investment Act 2005 and the Overseas Investment Regulations 2005 (together, the OIA), when acquiring an interest in 'sensitive' land or any other significant business asset (including shares in a New Zealand company) for a consideration of more than NZ\$100 million.
+Residential land in New Zealand is automatically 'sensitive' land, which means that overseas persons are generally required to obtain consent to acquire residential land.
+Australian and Singaporean nationals and corporate investors are exempt from the consent requirements relating to residential land.
+The OIA sets out a procedure for overseas investors to seek consent to acquire sensitive land.
+Examples of the categories of land (subject to, in certain cases, a minimum area threshold) that are considered 'sensitive' land typically include the following:

-The OIA sets out a procedure for overseas investors to seek consent to acquire sensitive land, which (in addition to residential land) includes specified types and sizes of land that have particular natural or historic significance.
-For example:
+- Residential land (being land that has a property category of 'residential' or 'lifestyle' in the relevant district valuation roll);

-- Farm land;
+- Farm land or non-urban land;

-- · Lake bed:
+- Lake bed;

-- · Historic land:
+- Historic land;

-- · Conservation land;
+- Conservation land;

 - Heritage ordered land;

 - Reserve land, public parks, land used for recreational purposes or open spaces;

-- · Māori reservation land;
+- Māori reservation land;

-- · Foreshore or seabed land;
+- Marine and coastal area land;

-- · Land on numerous New Zealand Islands; and
+- Land on numerous New Zealand Islands; and

-- · Land adjoining to any of the above.
+- Land adjoining certain types of sensitive land.